celesteh/Immrama/Raspberry_README.md

 ## Troubleshooting

 * The first thing to check is file permissions.
 Re-run all the chmod commands above.
-Also, there are circumatsance where score.svg make have the wrong permissions.
+Also, there are circumstances where score.svg make have the wrong permissions.
 Either delete the file entirely or `sudo chmod 666 /var/www/html/score.svg`

 * If you forget the wifi password, use a computer to connect to the Pi via an ethernet cable and use the web form to reset the password